jackyzha0/quartz/content/notes/Fuck-it.md

 I ~~think~~ it is nessesary (to learn how to spell that word) to stop and consider the general direction of my life.
 I.e., set goals and work towards them, while periodically reviewing so that I don't go off track.
 It's like i'm playing heads down thumbs up, but everyone else has gone to lunch.
 Like I don't understand the assignment (read: the meaning of life).
 Obvisously I dont understand the meaning of life.
 But when doing actual assignments, I tend to just start and then figure it out as I go.
 Generally it works out ok.
 Although I rarely put in 100% effort.
 I could do a lot better If I just put in more effort.

-This is another I have.
+This is another issue I have.
 Trying to find a balance between studying, and having fun.
 Yes, a trade off is neccessary (holy shit i think i spelt it right) because no pain no gain blah blah blah need to work hard ooga booga.

 I think I actually know how to and am capable of being better.
 But am too lazy, therefore am not capable of doing better.
 If I am capable of doing better, who don't I? ~~I think~~ ~~People~~ I forget about laziness, and procrastination when setting ~~their~~ my expectations of ~~themselves~~ myself.
 I set my expectations too high because I tell myself "I wont be lazy this semester".
 When I look back, my laziness has only got worse, not better.
+(But my grades were better last semester?).

+I don't want to stop writing.
+I'm procrastinating right now.

+**Courage and Temperament**
+- Think, but dont overthink
+- etc